Smith named new Norwich City head coach

 Smith's first game in charge will be at home to Southampton on 20 November.

-He will make history as the first man to take charge of successive Premier League matches against the same opponent with different teams, after being sacked by Villa following defeat by the Saints on 7 November.
+He will make history as the first man to take charge of successive Premier League matches against the same opponent with different teams, after being sacked by Villa following defeat by the Saints.

-"It has been a whirlwind seven days, but I'm really pleased to be back and working for Norwich City in the Premier League.

 In three years at Villa, Smith guided them to promotion from the Championship and reached the Carabao Cup final.